MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-startswith-operator.md

 ---
 title: The case-insensitive !startswith string operators - Azure Data Explorer
-description: This article describes the case-insensitive !startswith string operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 10/01/2021
+description: Learn how to use the !startswith string operator to filter data that doesn't start with a case-insensitive search string. ms.reviewer: alexans ms.topic: reference ms.date: 01/05/2023
 ---
 # !startswith operator

-Filters a record set retrieving data that does not start a case-insensitive search string.
+Filters a record set for data that doesn't start with a case-insensitive search string.

 The following table provides a comparison of the `startswith` operators:

 > [!NOTE]
-> The following abbreviations are used in the table below:
+> The following abbreviations are used in the following table:
 >
 > * RHS = right hand side of the expression
 > * LHS = left hand side of the expression